dzinxed/pyramid/docs/narr/testing.rst

 Functional tests test your literal application.

-The below test assumes that your application's package name is ``myapp``, and that there is view that returns an HTML body when the root URL is invoked.
+The test below assumes that your application's package name is ``myapp``, and that there is a view that returns an HTML body when the root URL is invoked.
 It further assumes that you've added a ``tests_require`` dependency on the ``WebTest`` package within your ``setup.py`` file.  :term:`WebTest` is a functional testing package written by Ian Bicking.